-3.2.4 The Lead Agency may waive contributions/co-payments from families whose incomes are at or below the poverty level for a family of the same size (98.45(k)) or for families who are receiving or needing to receive protective services, on a case-by-case basis, as determined for purposes of CCDF eligibility, or who meet other criteria established by the Lead Agency (98.45(k)(4)).
+- Northeast Texas - Tarrant County - b.
+Lower co-payments for a higher quality of care, as defined by the state/territory.
+Describe: TWC Chapter 809 Child Care Services rule §809.19(g) allows Boards to reduce the assessed parent share of cost upon the parent's selection of a Texas Rising Star-certified provider. - □ c.
+Other.
+Describe: Click or tap here to enter text. - 3.2.4 The Lead Agency may waive contributions/co-payments from families whose incomes are at or below the poverty level for a family of the same size (98.45(k)) or for families who are receiving or needing to receive protective services, on a case-by-case basis, as determined for purposes of CCDF eligibility, or who meet other criteria established by the Lead Agency (98.45(k)(4)).
 Does the Lead Agency waive family contributions/co-payments for any of the following?
-Check all that apply.

-No, the Lead Agency does not waive family contributions/co-payments.

-Yes, the Lead Agency waives family contributions/co-payments.
-If yes, identify and describe which families have their family contributions/co-payments waived.
+Check all that apply. - □ No, the Lead Agency does not waive family contributions/co-payments. - ⊠ Yes, the Lead Agency waives family contributions/co-payments.
+If yes, identify and describe which families have their family contributions/co-payments waived. - a.

-a.
 Families with an income at or below the Federal poverty level for families of the same size.
 Describe the policy and provide the policy citation.

-☑ b.
-Families who are receiving or needing to receive protective services on a case-by-case basis, as determined by the Lead Agency for purposes of CCDF eligibility.
+Click or tap here to enter text. - b.
+Families who are receiving or needing to receive protective services on a case-bycase basis, as determined by the Lead Agency for purposes of CCDF eligibility.
 Describe the policy and provide the policy citation.

-As described in TWC Child Care Services rule $\frac{809.19(a)(2)}{2}$, TWC waives the parent share of cost for parents eligible for the following:
+As described in TWC Child Care Services rule $\S809.19(a)(2)$, TWC waives the parent share of cost for parents eligible for the following:

-- Choices child care - SNAP E&T child care - Child care for a child experiencing homelessness - Protective services child care (unless DFPS assesses a fee to the parent), including parents who receive child care through the Service Industry Recovery Child Care program (described in 3.1.2 (c)).
+- Choices child care - SNAP E&T child care - Child care for a child experiencing homelessness - Protective services child care (unless DFPS assesses a fee to the parent)